 If the UE is registered for onboarding services in SNPN, after completing the configuration of one or more entries of the "list of subscriber data", the UE should perform UE-initiated de-registration procedure.

 NOTE 2: How to determine the completion of the configuration of one or more entries of the "list of subscriber data" is UE implementation specific.

+If the deregistration is not due to switch-off and upper layers request establishing an emergency PDU session during the deregistration procedure, the UE shall abort the deregistration procedure, deregister locally and start registration procedure.